Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 Use it (skills learned) or lose it (skills learning).

 I understand there are many reasons why training must be delivered before employees need it.
 Some of them are better than others.
-We came up with a few reasons (some from what we’ve been given as reasons) why we’re asked for training to be available well in advance of a system launch, usually two weeks before but sometimes more.
+We came up with a few reasons (some of which were provided to us as reasons) for why we’re asked to make training available well in advance of a system launch, typically two weeks before, but sometimes more.

-• Employees are busy, and we need to give them time to take training.
+- Employees are busy, and we need to allocate time for them to receive training.

-• Give people time to ask questions if they don’t understand the training.
+- Allow people time to ask questions if they don’t understand the training material.

 In some cases, these are good reasons, but in most cases, they’re not good enough to counter the big risk of guaranteed forgetting.
 There’s one really important situation when training should be available in advance, though.
 Let’s get to that before we jump into why it shouldn’t.